Kelly Blatz: Music

-Blatz was the lead singer in the band Capra for seven years, releasing three albums and playing in numerous Los Angeles venues including The Viper Room and The House of Blues.
-After signing to Hollywood Records, the band's first single "Low Day" was featured in the movie "Skyrunners" which Blatz also starred in.
+Blatz was the lead singer in the band Capra for seven years, playing in numerous Los Angeles venues including The Viper Room and The House of Blues.
+The band self-released their first album in 2007 titled "Gypsy Jones".
+After signing to Hollywood Records, the band's single "Low Day" was featured in the movie "Skyrunners" which Blatz also starred in.
 "Low Day" was also featured in a national Expedia commercial and Guitar Hero 5.
 The band made a record with producer Matt Wallace.
 Before the record came out, Blatz left the band due to differences.

-In 2011, he took a year off from acting to record two solo albums, Black Box and White Noise, under the name Scott Kid.
-They were released six months apart on iTunes and Spotify.
+In 2011, he released two solo albums, Black Box and White Noise, under the name Scott Kid.
+The popular music blog Pigeons and Planes described his music as an "indie rock version of The Weeknd--like the chapter to a book that tells the story of courting, love, separation and the gritty rekindling of something forbidden."

+In 2021, he released an acoustic EP titled "Uzes".